yaacov/kubectl-mtv/tests/e2e/README.md

 ### Test Fixtures

-- **test_namespace**: Creates a temporary namespace for each test and cleans up afterwards
+- **test_namespace**: Provides access to a shared namespace for all tests and manages resource cleanup
 - **cluster_check**: Verifies cluster connectivity and admin privileges
 - **provider_credentials**: Loads provider credentials from environment variables
 - **kubectl_mtv_binary**: Locates the kubectl-mtv binary